lukelbd/vim-succinct/README.md

 This set of tools is complex and would take quite a while to document.
 For now I will just give a broad summary of the features.

-**Note**: In the future, this package may be split up into a generalized `vim-delimtools` package that supports delimiters and snippets for several different languages and a `vim-latexmk` package that contains just the custom `latexmk` script.

 Documentation
 =============